kellyyfoo/was-appmod/docs/index.md

 <h3 style="color:green">Operational Modernization</h3>

 - **Repackage** the application to deploy within a container but maintaining a monolith application without changes to the application or runtime.
-This solution uses Appsody Operator, supported by IBM Cloud Pak for Applications, to deploy and manage the containerized application on Red Hat OpenShift.
+This solution uses IBM Transforation Advisor and the Runtime Component Operator, supported by IBM WebSphere Hybrid Edition, to deploy and manage the containerized application on Red Hat OpenShift.

 <h3 style="color:green">Runtime Modernization</h3>

 - **Update the application runtime to Open Liberty**, a suitable cloud-native framework.
 Modernize some aspects of the application by taking advantage of MicroProfile specifications, such as Health, Metrics, JWT, Config and OpenAPI.
-This solution uses Open Liberty Operator, also supported by IBM Cloud Pak for Applications, to deploy and manage the modernized application on Red Hat OpenShift.
+This solution uses Open Liberty Operator, also supported by IBM WebSphere Hybrid Edition, to deploy and manage the modernized application on Red Hat OpenShift.

 <h3 style="color:green">Application Management</h3>